-A perfect weekend in October now includes Cedarburg’s Oktoberfest in Cedar Creek Park bursting with gemuetlichkeit, Saturday, October 12, 11 am–8 pm & Sunday, October 13, 11 am-5 pm.
+A perfect weekend in October now includes Cedarburg’s Oktoberfest in Downtown Historic Cedarburg bursting with gemuetlichkeit, Saturday, October 12, 11 am–8 pm & Sunday, October 13, 10 am-5 pm.
 Free admission and parking.

 You will find German foods and beers and German desserts.
-Some classic German dishes will be served up.
 Olsen's Piggly Wiggly in partnership with Festivals will dish up authentic German dinners, classics like Sauerbraten, Wiener Schnitzel, German Sausage Platter.
 Returning German Chef, Rainer Knuppertz, will be serving up Currywurst.
 Cedarburg Lion’s will serve Bratwurst and Hotdogs.
 Downtown Dough’s desserts will be included.
-Guests will also find specialty beers such as Hofbrau, Hacker Pschor, Leinenkugel Oktoberfest and Bluemoon Pumpkin, plus a variety of Cedar Creek Winery wines, including their Gold Medal Water Fall Riesling.
+Guests will also find specialty beers such as Hofbrau, Hacker Pschorr, Leinenkugel Oktoberfest and Bluemoon Pumpkin.

-Silly contests with prize awards include Saturday’s Frau Tragen-Lauf (Wife Carrying), Bier Eimer-Lauf (Beer Bucket Races) and Best Lederhosen & Tracht attire (male & female) competition.
-Sunday’s contests include Sauerkraut Eating and a German Spelling Bee from Ault to Zither (A-Z).
-There will be an Ecumenical Church Service at 11 am followed by Oktoberfest activities from 12-5 pm in beautiful Cedar Creek Park, N52 W5882 Portland Road
+Silly contests with prize awards include Saturday’s Best Lederhosen/Dirndl Judging Contest, and Sauerkraut Eating Contest and Sunday’s German Spelling Bee from Ault to Zither (A-Z).
+There will be an Ecumenical Church Service at 10 am followed by Oktoberfest activities from 11-5 pm in beautiful Downtown Historic Cedarburg, W63 N641 Washington Avenue.

 Sunday, 1-4 pm there will be a Sheepshead (Schafskopf) Tournament in the Senior Center Building.
 There will also be a merchant’s marketplace on the grounds.
 Arts will be highlighted all weekend long with the Cedarburg Artists Guild Covered Bridge Studio Tour (www.cedarburgartistsguild.com).
-While in Cedarburg, tour the Cedarburg Cultural Center’s art exhibits, Cedarburg Visitor Center’s General Store exhibit, the historic Kuhefuss House (1849), Paul J. Yank, Cedarburg Brewery (1843), Cedar Creek Winery in the Wittenberg Woolen Mill (1864) and the year-old Wisconsin Museum of Quilts and Fiber Arts and the newly opened Cedarburg Art Museum.
+While in Cedarburg, tour the Cedarburg Cultural Center’s art exhibits, Cedarburg Visitor Center’s General Store Museum, the historic Kuhefuss House (1849), Paul J. Yank Cedarburg Brewery (1843), Cedar Creek Winery in the Wittenberg Woolen Mill (1864) the Wisconsin Museum of Quilts and Fiber Arts and the newly opened Cedarburg Art Museum.
 Most are within walking distance from the Festival.

-***Please note, pets are not allowed in Cedar Creek Park and festival attendees are asked to support our Oktoberfest by not bringing carry-ins.
+***Please note, pets are not allowed and festival attendees are asked to support our Oktoberfest by not bringing carry-ins.
 Alcoholic beverages must be consumed on the festival site.
 Rain or shine.
 Shelter is provided.

 Sponsored by Festivals of Cedarburg, Inc.